alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_installation.md

 Error: package or namespace load failed for ‘eyelinkReader’ in get(Info[i, 1], envir = env): lazy-load database '/Library/Frameworks/R.framework/Versions/4.4-arm64/Resources/library/eyelinkReader/R/eyelinkReader.rdb' is corrupt

 I found [this example](https://stackoverflow.com/questions/63855025/cant-load-r-packages-after-installation) of when that error occurs, which claims that R and Rstudio were using different versions.
-And indeed, when I exeuctied 'library('eyelinkReader')' from R.app, it works!
+And indeed, when I executed 'library('eyelinkReader')' from R.app, it works!

 So then if I do part of what the StackOverflow says and uninstall R from the Terminal and then re-download it and install all the necessary packages, it now works in RStudio!

 Only thing is that vignettes are not working

 ### environment variables can they trump to fix the problem?
+NO

 EDFAPI_INC needs to be the path to C header files edf.h, edf_data.h, and edftypes.h

 EDF_LIB is path to EDF API framework, which might be the problem, that zzz.R has /Library/Frameworks/edfapi.framework/ instead of omitting that final directory, so if we do that it might work

+### 28 May on Alex's Mac problem that eyelinkReader::plot function is not installed, "Error: object 'plot' not found"

+Workaround is to instead of using plot, use `eyelinkReader:::plot.eyelinkRecording` (access it via three colons private function)

+Abandoed attempt at fixing below:

+Modify my fork to change the name of the plot function to eyeplot

+` remove.packages("eyelinkReader") `